ruchee/vimrc/vimfiles/bundle/syntastic/README.markdown

 <a name="faqlnext"></a>

-__Q.
-How can I jump between the different errors without using the location list at the bottom of the window?__
+__3.11.
+Q. How can I jump between the different errors without using the location list at the bottom of the window?__

 A. Vim provides several built-in commands for this.
 See `:help :lnext` and